AdityaPrakash-26/Leetcode-Solutions/leetcode-solutions/Aditya/!!ReadMe.md

-This ReadMe will explain about the files in my folder.
+This Read Me file explains about the code in my folder.
+Note that other users may follow their own programming paradigm.
+Kindly refer to the Read Me (if any) in their folder for more specific instructions.

 I cannot create multiple symbols for each problem I attempt.
 Each C++ file has an `int main()` function, which causes duplication.
 To work around this, I have marked only `!Executable.cpp` as executable.